oceanumeric/oceanumeric.github.io/docs/_math/approximating-the-posterior.md

 date: 2023-04-12
 keywords: probabilistic-thinking machine-learning bayesian-inference bayesian-statistics conjugate-prior conjugate-family
 published: true
-tags: probability algorithm data-science machine-learning binomial-distribution bayesian-statistics beta-distribution conjugate-prior normal-distribution
+tags: probability algorithm data-science machine-learning binomial-distribution bayesian-statistics beta-distribution conjugate-prior mcmc
 ---

 In previous posts, we have looked at the Bayesian inference framework.
 In this post, we will look at some methods for approximating the posterior distribution.